mattpopovich/mattpopovich.com/_posts/2022-09-16-updated-how-to-install-the-resynthesizer-plugin-for-gimp-on-mac-2022.md

   * If you have neither or something entirely different, comment below and I'll try to help you!
 1. Create a symbolic link to "fake" that you have `libintl.9.dylib` installed:
    * `ln -s libintl.8.dylib libintl.9.dylib`
-1. Restart GIMP, *Heal selection...* should now work! 🤞
+2. Restart GIMP, *Heal selection...* should now work! 🤞

 # Download and Install GIMP
 For starters, we need to download and install GIMP.
+You need to download GIMP `2.10.32 revision 0` from [here](https://download.gimp.org/gimp/v2.10/macos/gimp-2.10.32-x86_64.dmg).

+> Note that if you download the latest version of GIMP (`2.10.32 revision 1`) from [here](https://www.gimp.org/downloads/), this tutorial **will not work** to enable the resynthesizer plugin.
+In order for this article to work, you will need to remove GIMP `2.10.32 revision 1` (and/or other GIMP versions) and install GIMP `2.10.32 revision 0` from the link above.
+{: prompt-danger }

-You can download it from [here](https://www.gimp.org/downloads/).
-The current version (that I used for this tutorial) is 2.10.32.
+The version that I used for this tutorial is `2.10.32 (revision 0)`.
 If you're on Mac, you can open (mount) that downloaded file then click and drag GIMP to the Applications folder.
 If you're on another OS, follow the instructions GIMP gives you :)

 # Download and Install the Resynthesizer Plugin
 We can download the Resynthesizer plugin from aferrero2707's repo on GitHub: [gimp-plugin-collections](https://github.com/aferrero2707/gimp-plugins-collection).
 If you navigate to the releases and then to continuous build, you can scroll down and see all the plugins available.
 We want to download [ResynthesizerPlugin-Gimp-2.10-osx.tgz